 Finding a job

 Looking for work in Sweden?
-Here are your starting points.
+Here are some starting points.

 Job listings

-Another good starting point for job seekers is the EURES portal, a collection of public and private job listings from EU/EEA countries and Switzerland.
-The portal is run by the European Labour Authority to encourage labour mobility and facilitate the free movement of workers.
+Another good starting point for finding a job is the EURES portal, a collection of public and private job listings from EU/EEA countries and Switzerland.
+It is the European Labour Authority that runs this portal to encourage labour mobility and facilitate the free movement of workers.
 Citizens of EU/EEA countries or Switzerland can turn to a EURES advisor for help when looking for a job in Sweden.
 You can also make use of the EURES Targeted Mobility Scheme, which offers financial support when moving to another country for work.

 You can get in touch with a EURES advisor at any organisation that is part of the EURES network – please see this list of EURES members in Sweden.

-The Swedish Migration Agency together with the Public Employment Service regularly put together a list of occupations that are in high demand in Sweden, the labour shortage list (pdf only in Swedish).
-Check it out – because if you are offered a job in a highly demanded occupation (i.e. one on this list), you can apply for a work permit from Sweden instead of having to return to your home country to apply.
+The Swedish Migration Agency together with the Public Employment Service regularly put together a list of occupations that are in high demand in Sweden, the labour shortage list (pdf, only in Swedish).
+Check it out – because if an employer offers you a job in a highly demanded occupation (i.e. one on this list), you can apply for a work permit from Sweden instead of having to return to your home country to apply.
 (Unfortunately, the list is only available in Swedish, so you may need to paste the link above into a web translation tool.)

 Direct contact with a company

-If you are interested in working at a specific company, it may be a good idea to apply for a job with them directly.
+If you want to work at a specific company, it may be a good idea to apply for a job with them directly.
 Many companies include information on available positions on their websites.
 If you don’t find career information on a company’s website, you can contact them directly to ask if they can accept an open application.

 Work experience/internships and fast tracks